openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rbd.md

 ## Requirements

-- Ceph is >= 5 and managed by cephadm/orchestrator
+- Ceph is >= 5 and managed by cephadm/orchestrator.
-- Ceph NFS (ganesha) migrated from a [TripleO based deployment to cephadm](https://bugzilla.redhat.com/show_bug.cgi?id=2044910)
+- Ceph NFS (ganesha) migrated from a [TripleO based deployment to cephadm](https://bugzilla.redhat.com/show_bug.cgi?id=2044910).
-- Both the Ceph public and cluster networks are propagated, via TripleO, to the target nodes
+- Both the Ceph public and cluster networks are propagated, via TripleO, to the target nodes.
 - Ceph Mons need to keep their IPs (to avoid cold migration).